 - Cost: Free

-- Food nearby: ?????????? – With no English name provided, you’re just going to have to trust me on this one and ask around.
+- Food nearby: ?????????? – With no English name provided, you’re just going to have to trust me on this one.
+Screen shot the webpage on your phone, show it to locals and ask around.
 But it’s pretty easy to find!
 Located right on the water’s edge, you can’t miss it.
 They serve a variety of Taiwanese dishes and plenty of great quality seafood.
 As you can imagine, it’s straight out of the ocean!

 Known for its sunsets, party boats and seafood, the Tamsui Fisherman’s Wharf is an incredible place to spend your evening!
 Make an evening of it and sip sundowners near the harbor wall.
 Watching the sunset from this location is nothing less than epic, as myriads of purples, pinks, and reds fill the sky!